megagonlabs/teddy/README.md

 (These will automatically run in a virtual environment called `venv`)

 <a name='Keys'></a><h4> API Keys (Optional) </h4>
 Teddy requires Google API Keys in order to render the map and the hotel images.
-Please refer to [Google Maps Platform](https://developers.google.com/maps/documentation/embed/get-api-key) on how to get an API Key.
-Makefile will ask for this key during installation, however you can also configure this later on by calling `make keys`.
+Please refer to [Google Maps Platform](https://developers.google.com/maps/documentation/embed/get-api-key) on how to get an API Key, and enable the Maps JavaScript API and the Places API.
+Makefile will ask for this key during installation however you can also configure this later on by calling `make keys`.

 <a name='Run'></a><h4> Running the Application </h4>
 ```bash